2003 Brazilian Grand Prix: Race

 At the front of the field, Coulthard (on worn tyres) ran wide on the approach to the Senna S chicane and Barrichello used the driver error to pass him for first position on lap 45.
 Barrichello began to pull away from Coulthard, extending his lead to 4.2 seconds by lap 46's conclusion, who in turn, was 15 seconds ahead of his teammate Räikkönen.
-On lap 47, Barrichello pulled off at the side of the circuit to retire from the event for the ninth consecutive year.
+On lap 47, Barrichello pulled off at the side of the circuit to retire from the event for the ninth consecutive year, causing the first Ferrari's double withdrawal since the 1998 Belgian Grand Prix.
 A fuel feed problem was suspected to have caused Barrichello's retirement until it was traced to a malfunctioning in-car computer calculating it had 12 l more fuel than normal and an error with Ferrari's telemetry did not inform the team he had run out of fuel.
 Coulthard returned to the lead, eighteen seconds ahead of his teammate Räikkönen in second and Fisichella third.
 By the 48th lap, drivers became concerned over fuel.
 Ralf Schumacher made a pit stop and rejoined in ninth.
 Alonso and Frentzen overtook Trulli and demoted him to sixth during laps 49 and 50.
-On the 52nd lap, Coulthard made a pit stop for tyres after a minor loss of car control through Juncao corner and the start/finish straight.
+On the 52nd lap, Coulthard made a pit stop for tyres after a minor loss of car control through Junção corner and the start/finish straight.
 He rejoined the race in fourth position.
 Räikkönen retook the lead with the faster Fisichella second and Alonso third.
 On lap 54, a lack of tyre grip caused Räikkönen to understeer on the approach to the Mergulho turn and Fisichella passed him for the lead.
 Both drivers were borderline on fuel and it appeared Coulthard would return to the lead and win the event.
 At Arquibancadas corner, Webber attempted to prevent his tyres from overheating wherever possible and lost car grip on lap 54.
-He lost control of his car, and crashed heavily against the concrete barriers on each side of the circuit before the start/finish straight at 240 km/h.
+He struck the concrete barriers on both sides of the circuit before the start/finish straight at 240 km/h.
 Debris from Webber's car and three of its tyres were strewn across the track and causing the safety car's fifth deployment.
 Webber clambered from his car unhurt.